 The above list includes the more common side effects of this medicine.
 They are usually

 Tell your doctor as soon as possible if you notice any of the following:

-itchiness, skin rash or skin redness, sometimes made worse by sunlight
+skin rash or redness of the skin, sometimes made worse by sunlight, itchiness

 jaw or teeth problems associated with delayed healing and/or infection, often following